Get a Free Quote

 Sterile Air Filtration in Production Zones

-Various types of air filtration systems are employed within bottling processes, each with its effectiveness.
-High-efficiency particulate air (HEPA) filters, for example, can trap 99.97% of particles that pass through them, offering one of the most comprehensive filtration solutions available.
-Consequently, air quality directly impacts the overall safety and quality of bottled products.
-Manufacturing facilities that invest in advanced air filtration systems see substantial improvements in product integrity and reduced risk of contamination.
+Different air purification systems are used during bottling, with different results.
+“Things like HEPA (high efficiency particulate air) capture 99.97% of particles that pass through them and provide one of the most effective means of filtration.”
+Thus, air quality directly affects the safeness and quality of bottled products.
+Plants with advanced air filtration report significant improvements in product integrity and minimised risk of contamination.

 Drainage Optimization for Microbial Control